valdisdot/Skeleton/README.md

 ##### package **`ui.gui.component`**

-The package contains classes for GUI, which are not part of gui.element package, but are very useful for parsing and composing GUI.
+The package contains classes for GUI, which are not part of `gui.element` package, but are very useful for parsing and composing GUI.

 1. enum `ComponentType` contains enumeration of tags, which can be used for parsing logic.

-For example, the values of the enums is used for logic of parsing gui from JSON file (`ui.gui.parser.json.JsonGUIParser`).
+For example, the values of the enum is used for logic of parsing gui from JSON file.

 ``````
 CHECK_BOX("checkBox"),